-She has combined her artistic activities with her teaching skills at the Higher Institute of Art of Havana and has given master classes in Choral and Orchestral Conduct, as well as lectures on Cuban music in Spain, Mexico and the US.
-She has also conducted the “Other Times” program about music on Cuban TV for more than a decade.
+Zenaida Romeu combines her artistic activities with teaching at the Higher Institute of Art in Havana and she has given masterclasses in choral and orchestral conducting as well as lectures on Cuban music in Spain, Mexico and the US.

 She played a pivotal role in renewing the Cuban choral movement by founding the ‘Cohesion chamber choir’ in 1982, introducing body language, gestures and repertoire into the choir which replicated the instrumental traditions of Cuban orchestras.

 In 1989, Zenaida Romeu was given the opportunity to work as the Assistant Orchestra Director to Gonzalo Romeu at the Estudio Lirico company, where she went on to found a choir and worked to revive Cuban lyrical music, presenting zarzuelas and operettas and gaining great recognition in Cuba and abroad.
 She also toured Italy, directing operettas for the Naples-based Bellini Theatre Company.
 Zenaida Romeu spent 1990 and 1992 living in Spain and giving master classes in choral conducting in Vigo.